HammadAnwer02/DSA_Lab_Project/README.md

 [DSA_LAB_REPORT.docx](https://github.com/HammadAnwer02/DSA_Lab_Project/files/10327219/DSA_LAB_REPORT.docx)
 Introduction:
 The project we took was about developing a Sudoku game using what we had been taught in the course.
 Sudoku is a logic-based puzzle game that originated in Japan.
 It is played on a grid of 9 x 9 squares, divided into nine 3 x 3 sub-grids, or "boxes."
 The objective is to fill in the grid with the numbers 1 through 9 in such a way that each row, column, and box contains all of the numbers from 1 to 9, with no repeats.
+To play Sudoku, you must use logic and problem-solving skills to deduce which numbers go in which squares.
+Each puzzle has a unique solution, and the difficulty of the puzzle depends on how many numbers are already filled in.
+The more numbers that are given to start with, the easier the puzzle is.
+Sudoku has gained popularity around the world and is widely available in print and online.
+It is a popular activity for people of all ages and can be a fun way to improve logical thinking and problem-solving skills.